 The Financial Information Service

-The federal government’s Financial Information Service provides free information on a range of financial issues, from investing to superannuation, retirement planning, the Age Pension and aged care.
+The federal government’s Financial Information Service provides free information and education on a range of financial issues, from investing to superannuation, retirement planning, the Age Pension and aged care.
 The operative word here is ‘information’.

-The service can’t offer personal financial advice, free or paid, because it isn’t licenced to do so.
+The service can’t offer personal financial advice, free or paid, because it isn’t licensed to do so.
 That means it can’t sell or give advice, prepare a financial plan, recommend investments, tell you how to invest your money or recommend a financial adviser.